What is a MAP Policy and Why It’s Important for Brands (+ FAQs)

 Setting the Right Minimum Advertised Price

-To set the proper MAP for each product, manufacturers must strike a balance between maintaining a consistent brand image while providing retailers with flexibility.
-The right MAP should consider factors such as production costs, desired profit margins, market conditions, and competitive dynamics.
-It should be a price that reflects the value of the product while allowing for healthy competition among retailers.
+To set the proper MAP for each product, manufacturers must balance maintaining a consistent brand image and providing retailers with flexibility.
+The correct MAP should consider production costs, desired profit margins, market conditions, and competitive dynamics.
+It should be a price that reflects the product’s value while allowing for healthy competition among retailers.

 Communication with Retail Partners

-Just like every healthy relationship, clear and transparent communication should be a major driving factor when enforcing effective MAP (Minimum Advertised Price).
-This practice fosters a shared understanding of the reasons behind the MAP policy and its benefits for both manufacturers and retailers.
+Like every healthy relationship, clear and transparent communication should be a driving factor when enforcing effective MAP (Minimum Advertised Price).
+This practice fosters a shared understanding of the reasons behind the MAP policy and its benefits for manufacturers and retailers.

 By engaging in open dialogue, manufacturers can educate retail partners about the importance of maintaining consistent pricing to uphold the brand’s value and image.
 Providing detailed documentation, hosting training sessions, and establishing open channels for questions and feedback contribute to a collaborative partnership.